Christopher Paul Neil: Return to Canada

 After five years' imprisonment in Thailand, on September 29, 2012, Neil returned to Canada, whereupon he was immediately arrested at Vancouver International Airport under a Criminal Code 810.1 warrant.
 On October 3, 2012, he was released from custody on strict conditions.
 On August 2, 2013, Neil was arrested at his home for breach of recognizance.
 He pleaded guilty in October.
 Child pornography was found on his laptop and his mobile phone.
 His sentencing occurred on May 6, 2014, at which time he received a prison sentence of three months' plus three years of probation for breach of conditions, namely "possessing devices capable of accessing the internet".
 Neil was already in custody, having been denied bail on April 10, 2014, pending a criminal trial stemming from additional child sex abuse offences he is alleged to have committed in Cambodia.

 In December 2015, he was sentenced to five and a half years in prison by a British Columbia court, which was later reduced to 15 months.

 He was released in March 2017 and is currently living in Vancouver with a court-ordered restriction on certain behaviours including "contact with minors in person or on the internet [...] [and] possessing or accessing any electronic device or from getting any other person to do so on his behalf."

 Extended search for others

-Thai police expanded the hunt for potential child sex offenders by publishing photographs of 50 Western suspects identified by international authorities, many of whom are German citizens.
-Other nationalities include British, Australian, Italian, Finnish, and American.
+Thai police expanded the search for potential child sex offenders by publishing photographs of 50 Western suspects identified by international authorities, many of whom are German citizens.
+Other nationalities include British, Australian, Italian, Finnish and American.

 On May 6, 2008, Interpol launched Operation IDent, its second public appeal to identify an unknown child abuse suspect, who featured in almost 100 images showing the sexual abuse of at least three boys between six and ten years old.
 Unlike Neil's case, there had been no apparent attempt to obscure the perpetrator's face in these images.

 After authorities received more than 250 leads, Wayne Nelson Corliss was arrested by U.S. Immigration and Customs Enforcement agents in New Jersey and charged with producing child pornography.
-He admitted to raping three boys, and was denied bail.
+He admitted to raping three boys and was denied bail.